Dental Implants – Oklahoma City, OK

-When our team is focused on filling a single gap, an implant-retained, all-ceramic crown can be paired with an individual implant.
+When our team is focused on filling a single gap, an all-ceramic crown can be paired with an individual implant.
 This approach will preserve the health of nearby natural teeth, and the new, aesthetic addition will blend right in with the rest of your smile without issue.
 As a result, you will no longer face difficulties trying to eat, speak, or smile because your dental implant will replicate the natural tooth structure from the root to the crown.

 Missing Multiple Teeth

 Implant-retained crowns can also be used to restore several teeth throughout the mouth, but a more cost-effective option may be an implant-retained bridge if the missing dental structure appeared consecutively in the mouth.
 This style of prosthetic relies on the support of two placed dental implants – one on either side of the gap we will replenish.
 If your missing teeth are not immediately next to each other, you can still receive dental implants but instead of a bridge, you will have a partial denture that attaches to your titanium posts, not metal clips.

 Missing All Teeth